 A Spider is a tiny creature that’s not an insect but something called an ‘arachnid.’
-Arachnids have more legs, and Spiders have eight long legs, making them different from insects like butterflies or ladybugs with only six legs.
+Arachnids have more legs, and spiders have eight long legs, making them different from insects like butterflies or ladybugs, which have only six legs.

 Arachnids also had different bodies.
 Insects have three main body parts – a head, a chest, and a belly.
 They also have antennas on their heads to help them sense things around them.